flojoy-ai/docs/docs/custom-nodes/creating-custom-node.md

 ---
 sidebar_position: 3
 id: creating-custom-node
-title: Creating a custom node
+title: Creating a Custom Node
 description: Learn how to create a custom node in Flojoy by writing a Python function.
 ---